 - Also, in the Playing Possum example above.
 In this case, the German infantry were pretending to be (dead) German tankers, but were given away by having the wrong uniforms.

-- Tanks, but No Tanks: Since most of the film is shot in Israel (see above), Isherman tanks are painted with iron crosses to somehow turn them into German Panzers.
+- Tanks, But No Tanks: Since most of the film was shot in Israel (see above), Isherman tanks are painted with iron crosses to somehow turn them into German Panzers.

 - The Tape Knew You Would Say That: A German propaganda truck is broadcasting a recording of an Axis Sally-type telling the GI's that their wives back home are shagging other men, etc.

 Sarge: "Knock off the bratwurst, Brunhilde, and sing us a lullaby."

 Axis Sally: "I'll get to the song in a minute, honey." (soldiers all burst out laughing)